melt-umn/melt-website/content/silver/concepts/automatic-attributes.md

 ```

 # Destruct attributes
-Consider the problem of comparing two trees in some fashion, for example in checking them for equality.
+Consider the problem of comparing two trees in some fashion, for example checking them for equality.
 Some mechanism is needed to associate the nodes of two decorated trees of (possibly) the same shape.
+This can be done by an inherited (destruct) attribute passing a [reference](/silver/concepts/decorated-vs-undecorated/#reference-decorated) to one tree being compared down the other, and a corresponding synthesized ([equality](/silver/concepts/automatic-attributes/#equality-attributes)) attribute that at every production determines whether the current tree is equal to the one that was passed down.

 Destruct attributes can be thought of as sort of an inverse of functor attributes; functor attributes are to tree construction as destruct attributes are to tree deconstruction via pattern matching.